cannon/HotCalc/README.md

 # Installation

 Download as a zip and unzip, then go into the Chrome Settings -> Extensions menu, click "load unpacked extension" (you might need to enable developer mode first), and select the folder containing these files.

+Submission to the Chrome app store is pending approval.